 - Supportive of students with clinical placement services and NCLEX-RN test prep

-Consider your options—would the Accelerated Bachelor of Science in Nursing or the Master’s Entry in Nursing Practice be a better fit for your career plans?
+Consider your options—would the online Accelerated Bachelor of Science in Nursing or the online Master’s Entry in Nursing Practice be a better fit for your career plans?
 Through either program, you will be prepared for a successful nursing career that allows you to provide quality nursing care to individuals in your community.

 Both programs are accredited by the Commission on Collegiate Nursing Education (CCNE), and Elmhurst University is regionally accredited by the Higher Learning Commission.

 Elmhurst University is highly ranked among schools in its region by U.S. News & World Report:

 - #9 in Most Innovative Schools